Making SAP SuccessFactors and SAP Cloud Integration more reliable and performant

 Suggested reading server based paging: How to avoid missing/duplicated data enabling server based pagination in Boomi, CPI / HCI and Integration Center – SuccessFactors

 Use gzip encoding

-Suggested reading for enabling gzip: Increase the performance using Compress Data in CPI SuccessFactors OData connector – Content-Encoding=gzip
+For adapter version 1.18 and higher, the accept-encoding option is available as a drop-down under the connections tab.
+For older versions, suggested reading for enabling gzip: Increase the performance using Compress Data in CPI SuccessFactors OData connector – Content-Encoding=gzip

-Fine tune the Enrichers
+Fine-tune the Enrichers

 Suggested reading: Handling Large Data with Content Enricher and OData v2 adapter